Bob Lilley (soccer, born 1966): Coaching career

-On November 16, 2009 the Rochester Rhinos announced the hiring of Lilley as the club's new head coach for the 2010 season.
+On November 16, 2009, the Rochester Rhinos announced the hiring of Lilley as the club's new head coach for the 2010 season.

 During their match on January 25, 2013, the new Harrisburg Heat of the Professional Arena Soccer League honored Lilley with a halftime ceremony for his service with the original Heat franchise in the mid-1990s.

 Jesse Myers took Lilley's coaching position with the Rochester Rhinos starting in the 2012 season.
 However, Lilley was rehired by the Rhinos for the 2014 season.
 He remained with the Rochester Rhinos through the end of the 2017 season.

 As Rochester's 2018 season looked increasingly shaky following years of declining attendance, Lilley departed the club to become the head coach of the Pittsburgh Riverhounds.
 The Rochester Rhinos would ultimately go on hiatus for the 2018 season, and Lilley would be joined in Pittsburgh by Rhinos assistant coach Mark Pulisic as well as many of the players on the Rhinos squad.

-Under Lilley's management, the Riverhounds underwent drastic improvement when compared to the prior two seasons, in which the club had finished with a losing record.
+Under Lilley's coaching, the Riverhounds underwent drastic improvement when compared to the prior two seasons, in which the club had finished with a losing record.
 The Riverhounds held a clean sheet through the first four matches, the first time the club had achieved such a streak since the United Soccer League formed in 2011.
 The team went undefeated for their first ten matches before finally posting their first loss on May 30, 2018.
 Lilley told reporters after a May 26 draw that he remained unhappy with the team's performance, as only four of those unbeaten matches were wins and the team was in 4th place on the Eastern Conference standings.
 However, the team would go on to win five of their next six matches after the May 30 loss before posting their next loss.
 As of August 12, 2018, the Riverhounds hold a 12–3–7 record, putting them in 2nd place in the Eastern Conference behind FC Cincinnati.

+Lilley and the Riverhounds won the USL Championship Player's Shield with the top record in the league at the close of the 2023 regular season, but fell to Detroit City FC in the playoff quarterfinals.

+The Riverhounds announced on October 10, 2025 that Lilley was place on administrative leave.